British Airways expands long-haul Reward Flight Saver trial, but don’t expect to get good value

 Note that these sale fares may be hand luggage only and have restrictive change fees, whereas Avios redemptions come with one checked bag and can be changed or cancelled until 24 hours before departure.

-We are big fans of Reward Flight Savers here at TPG U.K., however, for New York City, you’re unlikely to obtain the sort of amazing value you would with a short-haul Reward Flight Savers to Europe.
-It’s always great to give travellers more choice, and if you are looking at last-minute, expensive cash fares especially one-way over the summer to New York, this could make sense.
-Unfortunately, for most travellers, using more Avios to pay less in fees and taxes to New York is a bad idea — check cash fares instead.
+We are big fans of Reward Flight Savers here at TPG U.K., however, for long-haul destinations, you’re unlikely to obtain the sort of amazing value you would with a short-haul Reward Flight Savers to Europe.
+It’s always great to give travellers more choice, and if you are looking at last-minute, expensive cash fares especially one-way over the summer to popular destinations, this could make sense.
+Unfortunately, for most travellers, using more Avios to pay less in fees and taxes is a bad idea — check cash fares instead.

 Welcome to The Points Guy!